 – Synack allows for visibility into all of your assessments in one place, so you know in real-time when a critical or high vulnerability is found, the remediation status of all your vulnerabilities and the current coverage of your attack surface (what, when and how assets are tested).

-– Synack compiles actionable data to help you identify the root cause of vulnerabilities, including the frequency of certain types of vulnerabilities like cross-site scripting across all your assessments.
+– Synack compiles actionable data to help you identify the root cause of vulnerabilities.
+These include the frequency of certain types of vulnerabilities like cross-site scripting across all your assessments.
 These insights can help solve endemic vulnerabilities and assist with training dev teams.

 – Synack also provides third-party testing and OSINT for suppliers, which can help to address the issue of managing a complex supply chain.